 The walk up to the hill was horrendous.
 And it was even more so because it was hot and sticky.
 My jeans and my shirt were just sticking to me...it was so gross.
 If there is one thing I hate it's being hot and sticky.
 But, with a number of rests up the rather steep path, we made it to the Castle.
 It was such a pretty view, but as you can see in the picture, I wasn't quite enjoying myself yet haha.
 I was still so hot though, so we went down into the cellar area of the Castle, where they keep the great tun I think it's called.
 Basically, it's a huge vat of wine.
 In fact, it's the largest in the world, able to hold 220,000 liters.
 That's 65,000 gallons...if I remember correctly.
+Notice that the top of the tun has a flat surface and railing; it's a dance floor!
+How crazy is that?
+You can get your drink and your dance on in the same area.

 Then I had to pay 50 cents to use the f'ing bathroom...yes they charge for that in Europe.
 After that I got an ice cream and felt better.
 The first order of business was to take pictures of the inner courtyard...